cer-cer/notes/electron.md

 ## 1. unable to get local issuer certificate
-This is valide for me.
+This is validation for me.
 ```
 set NODE_TLS_REJECT_UNAUTHORIZED=0
 ```